Kavish-Kalra-8/SmartCampusParking/README.md

 ## ✨ Key Features
 Here are the main features I implemented based on the project requirements:

-1. Vehicle Entry
+**1. Vehicle Entry**

-Auto-Assign Slots: You don't need to check for space manually; the system finds the nearest empty slot automatically.

-Vehicle Details: It records the License Plate and Vehicle Type (Car or Bike) upon entry.

-No Duplicates: I added validation to ensure the same car can't be parked twice at the same time.
+Auto Assignment of free Slots: The system finds the nearest free slots automatically so that it doesn't need to be checked manually.

+Vehicle Details: The license type an vehicle type are recorded upon arrival of the vehicle.

+Automatic Validation: Validation of license plates ensures that no duplicate vehicles are parked.

-2. Exit & Billing
+**2. Exit & Billing**

-Auto-Billing: When a vehicle leaves, the system checks the duration and calculates the fee instantly.

-Different Rates: It applies different logic for different vehicles (e.g., Bikes pay less than Cars).
+Automatic Billing: The system calculates the total fee based on the type of vehicle parked and duration of parking .

+Different Rates: Different pricing model is used according to the type of vehicle to ensure fair pricing .

-Receipts: It prints a simple transaction summary on the console after checkout.
+Receipts: It prints a simple summary of the billing is displaye to the user after checkout.

-3. Admin Dashboard

-Live Tracking: The admin can see exactly how many slots are free vs. occupied in real-time.

-Revenue Log: It keeps a running total of how much money was collected during the session.

-Reset: Option to clear all data to start fresh for a new day.

 ### 3. Admin Dashboard
-* **Occupancy Tracking:** Porvides Real time tracking of occupied and available slots.
+* **Occupancy Tracking:** Provides Real time tracking of occupied and available slots.
 * **Revenue Reports:** Tracks the total earnings for the session.
 * **Reset Capability:** Allows admins to reset so to clear data for a new day.